Skip to main content

 Beginning in January 2022, a new financial aid application is available for Virginia students who are ineligible to complete the federal FAFSA form, including undocumented students and those with Deferred Action for Childhood Arrivals (DACA) status.

-The VASA application is designed to calculate students’ Expected Family Contribution (EFC) which is then used to determine eligibility for state need-based financial assistance.
-This new state financial aid application is a free and safe way for students to pursue financial assistance for postsecondary education.
+The VASA application is used to determine a student's eligibility for Virginia state need-based financial assistance.
+This free and secure application provides eligible students with an opportunity to receive financial support for postsecondary education.

 Loans